hdShang/arxiv-daily/docs/cs-LG/2025-06-13/papers/250612240v1-mind-the-xai-gap-a-human-centered-llm-framework-for-democratizing-ex.md

 ---
 layout: default
-title: Mind the XAI Gap: A Human-Centered LLM Framework for Democratizing Explainable AI
+title: "Mind the XAI Gap: A Human-Centered LLM Framework for Democratizing Explainable AI"
 ---

 # Mind the XAI Gap: A Human-Centered LLM Framework for Democratizing Explainable AI